q3769/chunk4j/README.md

 A larger blob of data can be chopped up into smaller "chunks" to form a "group".
 When needed, often on a different network node, the group of chunks can be collectively stitched back together to restore the original data.
 A group has to gather all the originally chopped chunks in order to be stitched and restored back to the original data blob.

 As the API user, though, you don't need to be concerned about the intricacies of the `Chunk`; it suffices to know that `Chunk` is a `Serializable` POJO with an upper byte size capacity.
-Working with `Chopper` and `Stitcher`, you only need to focus on your own original data bytes.
+Instead, by working with `Chopper` and `Stitcher`, you can remain focused on your own original data, and leave the rest to the chunk4j API.

 ```
 public class Chunk implements Serializable {